 What Is Data Entry?

 Data entry involves inputting, updating, organizing, or verifying information in digital systems.
-That could mean:

 • Typing handwritten documents into Word